-John Ford’s iconic western Stagecoach(1939) completes 80 years.
-The film proved to be seminal on many counts , most of all, for the birth of a movie icon named John Wayne
+John Ford’s classic western, Stagecoach(1939), proved to be seminal on many counts , most of all for the birth of a movie icon named John Wayne.

 ‘When in doubt, make a western’